Good Medicine - Medical School III - Cover

 Twenty minutes later, Elias, who had arrived at the church early to refill the oil lamps which had been burning all night, helped me bring the bassinet into the nave where Alyssa and Serafima were alternating reading the Psalter.

 “They stayed up all night with her,” Elias said quietly.
-“I got a few hours sleep on the couch in Father’s office.
+“I got a few hours of sleep on the couch in Father’s office.
 His Grace will arrive in about ten minutes.
-He plans to do a hierarchical liturgy, and he said you are welcome to serve the Divine Liturgy with him if you’re up to it.
+He plans to serve a hierarchical liturgy, and he said you are welcome to serve the Divine Liturgy with him if you’re up to it.
 He and Father Nicholas will conduct the funeral service, with Mark and me assisting.”

 “I think I will,” I said.
 “When Tasha arrives, I’ll ask her to care for Rachel.”